-If you’re feeling peckish, check out Markthalle Neun and pick up local produce such as meat, fresh vegetables, flowers, and craft beer.
+If you’re feeling peckish, check out Markthalle Neun and pick up local produce such as meat, fresh vegetables, flowers, and craft beer from Germany.
 Alternatively, the Boxhagenar Platz food market, Arminiusmarkthalle, and the weekly Winterfeldtplatz farmer’s market sell all kinds of culinary delights.
 The Thai Food Market in Wilmersdorf, meanwhile, is a great place to enjoy a cheap meal.
 Here, families informally cook and sell homemade food in Preußenpark, behind the Fehrbelliner Platz metro station.

 8. Visit the abandoned Spreepark amusement park